-In the second experiment, training was executed on Frame 1 in Figure 3b and tested on Frame 2 in Figure 5b.
+In the first experiment, training was executed on Frame 1 in Figure 3b and tested on Frame 2 in Figure 5a.
 The goal of this experiment was to see the performance of the rules learned in one pass but applied to a another place of a different pass.
-Note that targets M113-APC and M55-howitzer in Figure 5b were untrained new targets.
-The AQ detection results are very good, as can be seen in Figure 5c.